Academic Quality Improvement Program (AQIP)

 - Strategy Forum - a few months after receipt of the Systems Appraisal, AQIP institutions send teams to participate in a Strategy Forum, at which the team receives guidance on development of new Action Projects and participate in peer review of initiatives for continuous improvement.

-- Quality Checkup (every seven years) Conducted one year prior to reaffirmation of accreditation, this two-day visit is conducted by a trained two-person team.
+- Comprehensive Quality Review (every eight years) Conducted one year prior to reaffirmation of accreditation, this two-day visit is conducted by a trained two-person team.
 The purpose of this visit is to assure accreditation issues have been addressed, spot-check accuracy of the Systems Portfolio and affirm the institutions commitment to quality improvement.
+Aims will finish out the old seven-year cycle with a CQR in the fall of 2017.
+The college will then move into the new eight-year cycle of reaffirmation of accreditation.

 AQIP Quality Checkup Visit Report 2009